Arshad396/House_price_predictions/README.md

 **Models:** Saved models after training and optimization.

-**Web App:** Contains code for deploying the model as a user-friendly web application or API.

 **Documentation:** Includes additional documentation, such as project details, methodologies, and insights gained from the analysis.
 Technologies and Tools Used
 **Python:** Programming language used for data manipulation, analysis, and model development.
 **Libraries:** Pandas, NumPy, Matplotlib, Seaborn for data manipulation, visualization, and analysis.
-Scikit-learn, XGBoost, TensorFlow, or other relevant libraries for machine learning modeling.
+Scikit-learn, XGBoost, TensorFlow, or other relevant libraries for machine learning modelling.

 **Jupyter Notebooks:** Used for exploratory data analysis, code development, and documentation.

-**Web Frameworks:** Flask/Django (or any other chosen framework) for deploying the predictive model as a web application or API.

 ****Problem Statement and Dataset****